Discover more from Healthy Rich

 Let’s start by understanding why you want to learn to manage money better.
 In most cases, money management strategies aim to help you get (or keep) these areas of your life under control:

-- Debt: Paying off student loans, mortgages and old credit card debt and using credit cards without racking up more crushing debt.
+Debt: Dealing with student loans, mortgages and old credit card debt and using credit cards without feeling crushed by debt.

-- Savings: Building nest eggs for big purchases, unexpected expenses and retirement.
+Saving: Building nest eggs for future big spending, unexpected costs and retirement.